-For me, filmmaking is an ongoing personal journey: an interrogation of my own integrity and authenticity.
+For me, storytelling is an ongoing personal journey: an interrogation of my own integrity and authenticity.
 My motivator is the exploration of the human condition and the pursuit of truth, particularly in the deep layers of the subconscious.
 What drives us, forms us, defines us?
 What are we most scared of?
 How do our actions (both spoken and silent) keep us trapped in suffering?
 We are our most beautiful when we are vulnerable – can I, as director, create an environment where it is safe enough for you to fully bare your soul?

 I have been telling stories using all sorts of media all my life.
-I preformed throughout my school career but the closest I ever came to being an actress was a 3-year part time stint as a professional clown in my twenties.
+I performed throughout my school career but the closest I ever came to being an actress was a 3-year part time stint as a professional clown in my twenties.
 It was then – safely masked with whiteface make-up – that I really began to study people…what makes them happy, sad, intrigued, repulsed, bored?
 What really captures the viewer’s imagination when you have nothing more than your body as a tool?

 I had studied politics and photography at University.
 Our country was burning at the time and I felt strongly moved to be part of change.
 It was a dark and wild time and the camera became an effective weapon and shield for me.
 I submerged myself in the search for truth through the lens, allowing beauty to eventually seduce me away from the all too harsh political reality of the time.